-As in Australia, all jurisdictions considered for the purposes of this Report, except South Africa and Singapore, require listed entities to disclose auditor remuneration related information.
-The related disclosure guidance in Singapore (imposed on the audit committee), noted in Table 2 above, is contained in the Practice Guidance to Corporate Governance Code, which explains the Singapore Exchange (SGX) Listing Rules.
+As in Australia, all jurisdictions considered for the purposes of this Report, except South Africa, require listed entities to disclose auditor remuneration related information.

 Also like in Australia, large private companies in New Zealand, the UK and Germany are subject to the same mandatory auditor remuneration disclosure requirements applicable to listed companies in their respective jurisdictions.
 The UK has legislated the disclosure of auditor remuneration through company law and those requirements depend on the size of the company, rather than the type of company.
 Accordingly, in the UK, all large companies whether listed or not, are subject to the same disclosure requirements.
 However, small and medium sized companies only need to show the total amount of remuneration receivable by the company's auditor for the auditing of the accounts.
 In Germany, both medium and large companies need to make the disclosure for total auditor remuneration and remuneration for each category (i.e. audit services, other assurance services, tax services and other services).
-Private companies in other jurisdictions are not required to disclose auditor remuneration, except for companies carrying on banking or insurance business in Hong Kong.
+Private companies in other jurisdictions (except, in certain circumstances, Hong Kong) are not required to disclose auditor remuneration.
 The research undertaken for the purposes of this Report did not identify disclosure requirements for non-listed entities in Canada, Singapore and the US.